CNT Course Policies and Procedures

 All individuals in the following categories are eligible for the CNT course:

-• Currently enrolled acupuncture students who have at least begun a needling techniques course
+• Currently enrolled acupuncture students who have completed a hands-on needling techniques course

 • Graduates of an acupuncture and/or herbal medicine program or college